getsolus/solus-site.github.io/content/blog/2017-10-05-accelerated-cadence-and-faster-infrastructure.md

 ### fastly

-We're thrilled to announce that [Fastly](https://www.fastly.com/), providers of first-class content delivery, are sponsoring the distribution of packages from our package server via their CDN services, enabling **blazing fast and more reliable** package downloading for Solus users around the world.
+We're thrilled to announce that [Fastly](http://fastly.us/2fpXNvV), providers of first-class content delivery, are sponsoring the distribution of packages from our package server via their CDN services, enabling **blazing fast and more reliable** package downloading for Solus users around the world.
 Fastly is passionate about [open source](https://www.fastly.com/open-source/), with a long history of sponsoring open source projects, including Debian, Inkscape, the Linux Kernel, Mumble, and more.
 When we reached out regarding our desire to vertically and horizontally scale out our infrastructure, they brought their expertise and resources to the table, recognizing the opportunity to positively impact the Solus experience for our users all around the world.
 Previously we used a single server (on a decent line) to provide our package repositories, and therefore package updates, to our users.
 As time went by and the Solus userbase grew, the server became oversaturated and was no longer able to sufficiently cope with the load.

 One of the most important things for a project like Solus is being able to rapidly deploy security sensitive updates, fresh software, and bug fixes, to our users.
 Prior to our switch to Fastly late last Friday, our systems had all but crawled to a halt.
 On my system, the average speed coming from the package servers had dropped as low as 280kb/s, making daily development incredibly painful.
 Depending on your location in the world, and your internet capabilities, this may be similar or indeed lower.

 Now, we're seeing dramatically higher speeds.
 More importantly, our users are seeing similar speeds all around the world, so their proximity to the main server is no longer relevant.
 As an indication, using the previous test speed of 280kb/s on my system, the Fastly CDN now provides the same items at 11.14mb/s.
 That's almost 40x faster!

-Thanks to ferryd and Fastly's support for faster infrastructure, we're able to not only build and upgrade Solus at an accelerated rate, we're able to deliver those upgrades and improvements to you.

 ### ferryd

-To understand what ferryd is, and what purpose it serves, we must take a very brief tour of the Solus deployment architecture:
+To understand what [ferryd](https://github.com/solus-project/ferryd) is, and what purpose it serves, we must take a very brief tour of the Solus deployment architecture:

 - Changes made to package within git
 - Core developer publishes to build controller